Axik0/YOLO3-figures/README.md

 Unfortunately I can't apply them at once as it requires more than 8Gb of RAM, thus all transformations are applied on the fly (in __getitem__)

-### Target processing:
+### Target processing (modules.py)

 Yolo makes predictions at 3 scales at once thus has 3 outputs and requires specific targets, I prepare 3 tensors each shaped (3, S, S, 6), where last dimension is:
 - object presence score
 - bbox(4 local coordinates within a cell of grid S)
 - class_id

-It's easier to think of that as coarse (up to cell) then fine (within a cell) coordinate system for all objects on image
+It's easier to think of that as coarse (up to cell) then fine (within a cell) coordinate system for all objects on image and all scales

 People say pretty much confusing things like "each cell predicts 1 object" but in fact, targets for each image are independent and even then there isn't any 1:1 correspondence.
 It varies from 0:1 to 3:1 as our objects are supposed to be detected on all scales at once, independently and some object might not be included into target at all if that cell is 'full'.
 #### Anchors
 Each cell has 3 pre-defined bboxes aka anchors at each of 3 scales.
 They are priors, represent typical aspect ratios and sizes within a dataset.
 As my dataset is vastly different from COCO, I can't use default and have to get custom ones.
 I apply clustering algorithm ~Kmeans with IoU to all bboxes to retrieve 9 cluster centers, sorted by size (w+h)

+Note: Using just width and height I assume that anchors are centered within a cell

 In theory, Yolov3 allows up to 3 objects 'taking up' a same cell but for now, max amount of objects is 5 and they (even their bboxes) aren't intersecting with each other by construction, therefore our target tensors are quite sparse and never 'exhausted'